 Harry knew there was nothing Penny could do.
 The Reserve Bank had lifted interest rates again this quarter; homeowners were feeling the squeeze.
 House prices had stalled, but Council rates were at an all-time-high.
 The drought increased the cost of fruit and vegetables.
 Everyone was feeling it.
 Just as he predicted...

-To read more, click the 'buy now button'.
+To read more, click the 'download for free button'.

 Catriona's short story, Edward: On Going Alone was published in Christian Writers Downunder's 2016 anthology, Glimpses of Light.